ayiii-a/algorithm-tutor/README.md

 **3. References describe decisions, not solutions.** `references/dp.md` does not list DP problems.
 It says which things a DP problem forces you to pin down, and in what order — state, then transition, then base cases, then traversal order — and what goes wrong at each step.
 Sixteen files, each answering the same question for its own problem type.

-**4. Load only what the question needs.** `SKILL.md` is read every conversation, so it holds nothing but routing and the rules that apply everywhere — 77 lines.
+**4. Progressive Disclosure.** `SKILL.md` is read every conversation, so it holds nothing but routing and the rules that apply everywhere — 77 lines.
 Each mode's skeleton sits in its own file and is read only when that mode fires.
 A conversation about a proof never loads the hundred lines describing how to teach a coding problem.

 **5. Never show code that has not been run.** When a code execution tool is available, Mode B is required to run the fix through `scripts/verify.py` before presenting it, and to say so explicitly when no such tool is available rather than implying the code was tested.